LibreShark/sharkdumps/n64/manuals/n64_dexdrive_manual_digital.md

 If you are having difficulty with your DexDrive, please contact InterAct Accessories by the following means:

-Phone : (407) 333-1392
+Phone : (407) 333-1392                                                    <br>
-Monday through Friday, 8:00am to 8:00pm EST Saturday 9:00am to 4:00pm EST
+Monday through Friday, 8:00am to 8:00pm EST Saturday 9:00am to 4:00pm EST <br>
-E-mail : dexsupport@interact-acc.com
+E-mail : dexsupport@interact-acc.com                                      <br>
 World Wide Web : http://www.gameshark.com

-Mailing Address : InterAct Accessories ATTN: Customer Service 2950 Lake Emma Road,
+Mailing Address : InterAct Accessories <br>
+ATTN: Customer Service                 <br>
+2950 Lake Emma Road,                   <br>
 Lake Mary, FL 32746

 ***NOTE: Please call Customer Service before mailing any product to them.***

-PlayStation® is a registered trademark of Sony Computer Entertainment Inc. Nintendo 64® is a registered trademark of Nintendo of America Inc.
+PlayStation® is a registered trademark of Sony Computer Entertainment Inc.
+Nintendo 64® is a registered trademark of Nintendo of America Inc.

 ©1998 STD Manfacturing Ltd, an affiliate of InterAct Accessories, Inc.